 Not really a big problem when you are making something that calls for chopped eggs, but for a dish where the finished look of the dish is important, those craters were a big issue.
-Guess who never took deviled eggs to any gatherings with friends or family. until I learned about this process?!!
+So can you guess who never took deviled eggs to any gatherings with friends or family, until I learned about this process?!!

 I ran across this tip at Maple Hill 101, and it really works!
-As it turns out, it is very easy, let me show you this process...only 3 steps (and they are all really easy!) and you too will have perfectly peeled hard-cooked eggs.
-No more craters in the sides of your famous deviled eggs...
+And it is very easy, let me show you this process...only 3 steps (and they are all really easy!) and you too will have perfectly peeled hard-cooked eggs.
+No more craters in the sides of your famous and family favorite deviled eggs...

 - eggs